verificarlo/fuzzy/README.md

 For instructions on how to contribute, please refer to the [Contribution Guide](.github/CONTRIBUTING.md).

+## Presentation
+If you prefer a visual illustration of everything we've written above, feel free to check-out [the slides we recently presented at Scipy2021](https://figshare.com/articles/presentation/Fuzzy_Environments/14991825)!

 ## References
 The *Fuzzy* ecosystem has emerged from — and been used in — several scientific publications.
 Below is a list of papers which present the techniques used, the